 The child tax allowance considers the reduced economic capacity of persons liable to tax with maintenance obligations towards children.
+It reduces the taxable income.

 It is granted for children for whom there is entitlement to the child tax credit or maintenance tax credit for more than 6 months in the calendar year.